Journera/glutil/README.md

 ### `glutil create-partitions`

 `create-partitions` is the original use case for this code.
-Running it will search S3 for partitioned data, and will create new partitions for data missing from the glue catalog.
+Running it will search S3 for partitioned data, and will create new partitions for data missing from the Glue Data Catalog.

 ### `glutil delete-all-partitions`

-`delete-all-partitions` will query the glue catalog and delete any partitions attached to the specified table.
+`delete-all-partitions` will query the Glue Data Catalog and delete any partitions attached to the specified table.
 For the most part it is substantially faster to just delete the entire table and recreate it because of AWS batch limits, but sometimes it's harder to recreate than to remove all partitions.